Reduce stress during report card time by utilizing these helpful kindergarten report card comments.

 - _____ bites peers when he/she becomes frustrated.

 - _____ is eager to participate in class activities.

-- _____ has to be redirected several times before he or she is able complete a task.
+- _____ has to be redirected several times before he is able complete a task.

 - _____ requires frequent reminders to remain on task throughout the day.

 - _____ uses kind words towards classmates.

 - _____ keeps hands and feet to self during circle time.

 - _____ thrives in the classroom, socially and academically.
 Examples of this include…